tatyanalaugh/NLP-ODS-Project/docs/README.md

 #### `data/`

-Contains the processed dataset used for experiments together with the manually curated dictionary of illegal drug-related terms used by the rule-based baseline.
+Contains the example of the dataset used for experiments together with the manually curated dictionary of illegal drug-related terms used by the rule-based baseline.

 #### `src/dataset processing/`